manicmike66/metropolis/index.md

 <a name="about"></a>
 <h2 class="my-4">About me</h2>
 <p>
 I have been collecting and crafting vintage clothing for 35 years and have a genuine passion for restoring quality garments.
-When altering, always endeavour to maintain the integrity of the original design.
-I use my own original patterns as well as vintage domestic versions to create authentic vintage products that are easily wearable in modern lifestyles.
+When altering, I always endeavour to maintain the integrity of the original design.
+Using my own original patterns as well as vintage domestic versions to create authentic vintage products that are easily wearable today.
 </p>
 <p>
-With more than eighteen years industry experience in pattern making, I am efficient in both manual and Lectra CAD software.I am a high level technician with innovative ideas, have broad knowledge of fabrics (their strengths and weaknesses) therefore best use for an end product, I also have extensive experience working in garment technology and quality assurance.</p>
+With more than eighteen years industry experience in pattern making, I am efficient in both manual and Lectra CAD software.
+I am a high level technician with innovative ideas, broad knowledge of fabrics (and therefore best use for an end product), I also have extensive experience working in garment technology and quality assurance.</p>
 <ul>I aim to:
 <li> Produce the highest quality clothing I can</li>
 <li> Make my customers happy</li>
 <li> Support local businesses where possible</li>
-<li> Choose environmental friendly and sustainable products</li>
+<li> Choose environmentally friendly and sustainable products</li>
 <li> Create long lasting garments to support a sustainable environment</li>
 </ul>
 <p>
-Please enjoy browsing <a href="{{ "index.html#gallery" | relative_url }}">the gallery</a> and please <a href="{{ "index.html#contact" | relative_url }}">contact me</a> if you have any queries, I'm here to help you,<br/>
+Please enjoy browsing <a href="{{ "index.html#gallery" | relative_url }}">the gallery</a> and please <a href="{{ "index.html#contact" | relative_url }}">contact me</a> if you have any queries, I'm here to help you.<br/>
 Helen
 </p>
 </div><!-- end about section -->